gsabarinath02/ICTS-Amrita-Proctoring_System/docs/ngrok.md

-# Amrita-Share- Ngrok
+# Amrita-Proctor- Ngrok

 ![ngrok](../public/images/ngrok.png)

-If you want to expose Amrita-Share from your `Local PC` to outside in `HTTPS`, you need to do 2 things:
+If you want to expose Amrita-Proctor from your `Local PC` to outside in `HTTPS`, you need to do 2 things:

 1. Add the [Ngrok](https://ngrok.com) `authToken` and change the `announcedIp` on `app/src/config.js`.